How Navalny combined protests and anti-corruption campaigns to take on the Kremlin

 The most viewed segment, “Don’t Call Him Dimon,” aired in 2017 and opened with an investigation into a receipt for expensive sneakers purchased by former Prime Minister Dmitry Medvedev.
 That led into an expose of the Russian leader’s vast and secretive real estate empire, highlighted in contrast to his public persona as honest and modest.

-Subsequent segments have reported on electoral fraud in Russia, U.S. elections and Russian interventions, misinformation campaigns, and covid-19.
+Subsequent segments reported on electoral fraud in Russia, U.S. elections and Russian interventions, misinformation campaigns, and covid-19.
 Along with the video evidence, the foundation published text versions of its reports replete with documentation.

-These videos both challenge state media narratives and bring to the forefront vital investigative work that’s difficult to conduct in authoritarian Russia.
-As activists, however, Navalny’s team does not adhere to certain journalist principles, such as for seeking out comment from a government or individual in response to allegations.
+These videos both challenged state media narratives and brought to the forefront vital investigative work that’s difficult to conduct in authoritarian Russia.
+As activists, however, Navalny’s team did not adhere to certain journalist principles, such as seeking out comment from a government or individual in response to allegations.

 Has Navalny run for office before?